 Dr. Pascale then moved to the northwest where she earned her master’s degree in athletic training from the University of Oregon.
-While at Oregon, she taught in the undergraduate human physiology department, and worked as at athletic trainer for the women’s soccer, and acrobatics & tumbling varsity athletics teams.
-During the summer after graduating from UO, Dr. Pascale earned her Certified Strength & Conditioning Specialist (CSCS) certification.
+While at Oregon, she taught in the undergraduate human physiology department and worked as at athletic trainer for the women’s soccer, and acrobatics and tumbling varsity athletics teams.
+During the summer after graduating from U.O., Dr. Pascale earned her Certified Strength and Conditioning Specialist (CSCS) certification.

-She relocated back to the northeast where she earned her PhD in Teaching & Administration from Springfield College.
+She relocated back to the northeast where she earned her Ph.D. in Teaching and Administration from Springfield College.
 Her doctoral research focus was the use of personality type theory as a pedagogical tool in the classroom.

-Dr. Pascale has been teaching at LSC since the fall of 2015.
-She has contributed to progressive development the pre-professional athletic training concentration at LSC, as education requirements for the athletic training certification transition to the masters degree level.
+Dr. Pascale has been teaching at Lyndon since the fall of 2015.
+She has contributed to progressive development the pre-professional athletic training concentration at Lyndon, as education requirements for the athletic training certification transition to the masters degree level.
 In her free time, she enjoys hiking with her dog, kayaking, biking, and just being outdoors!

 - Introduction to Exercise Science